Matbe34/lankir/README.md

 ### Common Issues

 **"No certificates found"**
-- Check that certificate stores are configured: `pdf-app config get certificateStores`
+- Check that certificate stores are configured: `lankir config get certificateStores`
 - For hardware tokens, ensure the token is inserted and drivers are installed
-- Verify PKCS#11 modules are accessible: `pdf-app config get tokenLibraries`
+- Verify PKCS#11 modules are accessible: `lankir config get tokenLibraries`

 **"Failed to open PDF"**
 - Ensure the file exists and is readable